gcolgate/gcolgate/To do.md

 For slow network, need to put up clock when loading initial scene, as each character sheet is loaded.

 Tile propoerties: when editing map, allow double clicking on tiles to change properties such as color and shader , so far implented for tokens in documents only
+    note: updating a player does not change the color (or rather it turns it white) until reloading the game
     Shaders: put a json in the shaders folder that details all combinations of shaders. give each one a name Create a shader for points of interest that twinkles them by making them more or less opaque or bright in semi random ways
     Put a menu on the appearance for tokens that allows changing the shader.

 Fix non-fighty characters dancer based had no , still an issue.
 Make armor proficiencies more known on the sheet currently they are hidden.

-A Remember camera position, a little more complicated because it is camera position per player per scene B Find token from sheet button
+B Find token from sheet button
 C group things to scroll
 D buy item doesn't deduct money